Clint Bowyer: Personal life

-In April 2014, Bowyer married Lorra.
-Weeks after their marriage they announced that they were expecting their first child together, a boy.
-On October 1, 2014, their son Cash Aaron Bowyer was born.
-On June 15, 2016, it was announced that Bowyer and his wife were expecting their second child.
-On December 9, 2016, his wife Lorra gave birth to a healthy baby girl named Presley Elizabeth.

-He is an avid fan of the Kansas City Royals of the MLB, the Kansas City Chiefs of the NFL, and the University of Kansas Jayhawks of the NCAA.
+In April 2014, Bowyer married Lorra, and the couple has two children.
+He is an avid fan of the Kansas City Royals of MLB, the Kansas City Chiefs of the NFL, and the University of Kansas Jayhawks of the NCAA.

 2022 car accident

-Bowyer was absent from Fox's final Cup Series broadcast of the season at Sonoma on June 12.
+Bowyer was absent from Fox's final Cup Series broadcast of the season at Sonoma on June 12, 2022.
 Larry McReynolds had replaced him in the booth for practice/qualifying and the race.
 Jordan Bianchi from The Athletic reported that Bowyer was "handling a personal matter" and would miss the race weekend.
-On June 16, WDAF-TV reported that on June 5, at 9 PM, Bowyer had hit a woman when driving home from the Cup Series race at Gateway earlier in the day.
+On June 16, 2022, WDAF-TV reported that on June 5, 2022, at 9:00 p.m.
+Bowyer had hit a woman when driving home from the Cup Series race at Gateway earlier in the day.
 The incident took place on an exit ramp near Osage Beach, Missouri.
 The woman was pronounced dead and presumed to be under the influence.
 Bowyer's blood alcohol content was .000.
 An investigation revealed that the woman was walking along the exit ramp against the flow of traffic when she was struck by Bowyer's car.
 Furthermore, police found a bag of a crystalline substance among her personal items.
-A person questioned at a nearby campground said he and the woman used meth and alcohol earlier that day.
+A man questioned at a nearby campground said he and the woman used meth and alcohol earlier that day.

 Charity work

 On May 6, 2008, Clint Bowyer attended and hosted the first annual Clint Bowyer Charity Golf Event in his hometown of Emporia, Kansas.
-It raised $160,000 for the Emporia Community foundation to "make Emporia a better place".
+It raised $160,000 for the Emporia Community Foundation to "make Emporia a better place.”

 While Bowyer was in Emporia for one of his golf tournaments for charity, he had the idea to raise money for and build a community center.
 Bowyer dedicated the building on March 12, 2012.
-Bowyer says he envisions the building can be used for anything for business meetings to weddings to concerts and was constructed with flexibility in mind.
-The new Bowyer Community Building is located at the Lyon County fairgrounds, which is on Highway 50 in Emporia.
+Bowyer says he envisions the building being used for anything from business meetings to weddings to concerts, and he was constructed with flexibility in mind.
+The new Bowyer Community Building is located at the Lyon County Fairgrounds, which is on Highway 50 in Emporia.